katjes733/aws-lambda-response-streaming-python/examples/fastapi-response-streaming-image/README.md

 sam deploy
 ```

 **NOTE 3:** When running `sam deploy --guided`, it will ask you if it is OK to have the lambda deploy without authorization.
 Confirm this with `y`, but be aware that this the Lambda URL will be public and can theoretically be invoked by anyone.
-Ue caution!
+Use caution!

 ## Test the example